 Edit Field

-Clicking the menu next to the field name brings up the options to rename or delete the field.
-If Rename is selected, a window will open to enter a new name for the field.
-If Delete Field is selected, a window will open asking to cofirm that you want to delete the field
+Clicking the menu next to the field name brings up the options to edit, delete, or share the field.
+If Edit is selected, a window will open to enter a new name for the client, farm, or field.
+Or you can switch the field to a different existing client and farm by clicking on the dropdown arrows next to each.
+If Delete Field is selected, a window will open asking to confirm that you want to delete the field

 There are two ways to open the sampling activity edit options